24m0307/Plant-Disease-Classifier---Deep-Learning-Model/README.md

 It supports **15 plant disease classes** including healthy and infected conditions.
 You can immediately test the model on a new leaf image using the provided test script.

+## 📦 Dataset

+This project uses the [PlantVillage Dataset](https://www.kaggle.com/datasets/emmarex/plantdisease) available on Kaggle.
+It contains 15 different classes of plant leaf images including both healthy and diseased conditions of tomato, potato, and pepper bell plants.

+The dataset was used to train a deep learning model for disease classification.
+It includes high-resolution `.JPG` images grouped by class folders.

+> Note: The full dataset is **not included** in this repository due to file size restrictions.
+> Please download it directly from [Kaggle PlantVillage Dataset](https://www.kaggle.com/datasets/emmarex/plantdisease) if you want to train the model yourself.

 ## 🧠 Model Classes